Public Law Review (PLR)

 Articles published are critically appraised or reviewed by an academic or professional peer of the author for the purpose of maintaining the standards of the journal.

-Laureate Professor Cheryl Saunders, Founding Director, Centre for Comparative Constitutional Studies, Melbourne Law School, The University of Melbourne
+Cheryl Saunders AO, Founding Director, Centre for Comparative Constitutional Studies, Melbourne Law School, The University of Melbourne

 Sir Kenneth Keith, New Zealand